5 Easy Dr Gupta Gelatin Recipe Ideas Your Family Will Love

 Stirring the bloomed gelatin with hot water dissolves it into a smooth glossy liquid ready to flavor.

 Pour the 1/2 cup of hot water (just below boiling, around 190°F) directly over the bloomed gelatin.
 Stir gently but steadily for about 60 to 90 seconds until the mixture is completely smooth, glossy, and free of any granules.
 Hold the glass up to the light and look through the liquid.
 If it is fully clear or lightly tinted depending on your add-ins, the gelatin is dissolved.
 If you see specks, stir for another 30 seconds.
+The one critical rule here: never use boiling water.
+Temperatures above 212°F break down the protein structure and the mixture will not set firm.

 Step 3: Add Flavor and Optional Ingredients